sstallion/libi2cd/README.md

     $ ./configure --disable-tests

-To build and install libi2cd, issue the following:
+To build and install, issue the following:

     $ ./configure
     $ make all